DataWookie/django-project-template/README.md

 # django-project-template

-A template for Django projects
+A template for Django projects.